VIRL-Open/virl-tester/README.md

 - node filter based on node labels (e.g. 'filter "stage-2"') for each command
 - 'do not stop sim at end'-action
 - prefix where log files should be written (cmd-line switch)
+- Reset host, e.g. remove all running sims prior to starting tests

+## Done
 - allow interaction with VIRL host node (via e.g. 172.16.1.254 or something that can be retrieved via roster... essentially, it's like a server node but with a different IP and username/password)

-## Done
 - add getConsole for Sim / node
 - in case of sim not going active/reachable, implement a console fallback to check what's going on on the node
 - use Jinja2 templates to allow env variables and other substitutions in the YAML like "{{ env['VIRL_HOST'] or "localhost" }}"
-- wait until sim is truly stopped option
+- wait until sim has truly stopped option
-- wait until sim is converged based on a given command / sequence of commands
+- wait until sim has converged based on a given command / sequence of commands
 	- action 'wait to become active' or something
 	- wait until crypto signing check is done on all nodes / load is below threshold on host??

 - implement negation of RE (e.g. 'not "100% ping loss"' string) (e.g. by providing "logic: !one" or "logic: !all" statements for action)

-# VIRL Lab testing specific things

-http_proxy="http://proxy-wsa.esl.cisco.com:80" git clone http://rschmied@gitlab.cisco.com/rschmied/virltester.git

-https_proxy="http://proxy-wsa.esl.cisco.com:80" curl https://raw.githubusercontent.com/virlos/virl-salt/virl_servertool/virl/files/virl_setup.py >virl_setup.py